-"It is surprising how many Okmulgee people have forgotten, or never have known, that for seven years, beginning December 20, 1870, Okmulgee was the seat of government of all the state of Oklahoma except Beaver, Texas, and Cimarron counties, and that but for the unexplainable indifference of congress out city would, in all human probability, now have been the capitol of Oklahoma.
+"It is surprising how many Okmulgee people have forgotten, or never have known, that for seven years, beginning December 20, 1870, Okmulgee was the seat of government of all the state of Oklahoma except Beaver, Texas, and Cimarron counties, and that but for the unexplainable indifference of congress out the city would, in all human probability, now have been the capital of Oklahoma.

 "Little things done or left undone have decided the fate of more than one city in Oklahoma.
-Had Wagoner only visioned the importance of the work to be done by the Dawes commission at the time of its creation and made provision for quarters in which the commission might transact its business, Muskogee would not have been the center of Indian activities and departmental business and one of the dominant towns on the east side.
+Had Wagoner only visioned the importance of the work to be done by the Dawes Commission at the time of its creation and made provision for quarters in which the commission might transact its business, Muskogee would not have been the center of Indian activities and departmental business and one of the dominant towns on the east side.
 Wagoner then was the larger of the two.
 It had two railroads and every apparent advantage.